Chemoradiotherapy means having chemotherapy and radiotherapy treatment together.

-Chemoradiothearpy can be quite a tough treatment to have.
-The side effects can be more severe than the side effects of radiotherapy or chemotherapy on their own.
+Chemoradiotherapy can be quite a tough treatment to have.
+The side effects can be worse than the side effects of radiotherapy or chemotherapy on their own.
 So you have tests to see if you’re fit enough to have it.

 You usually have radiotherapy every day, from Monday to Friday, for about 7 weeks.

-Occasionally, your treatment might need to be stopped for a short time if the side effects become too difficult.
+Occasionally, your doctor may stop your treatment for a short time if the side effects become too difficult.
 But it can usually start again after a few days of rest.